ctolkien/Posh-Sprintly/README.md

     Add-SprintlyItem task "title" "description"

-This will add the item to the backlog. task/defect/test will all work, story is likely bugged at the moment.
+This will add the item to the backlog. task/defect/test will all work, story is not currently supported (despite appearing in the api)

 There's a few other command around, just explore the module.